radualex/R2PG-DM/README.md

 Where the *connectionString* represents the jdbc connection string format as defined here: https://vladmihalcea.com/jdbc-driver-connection-url-strings/

-The application has been tested with MySQL, PostgreSQL, sqlite.
+The application has been tested with MySQL, PostgreSQL, sqlite, Oracle.

 ## Neo4j